ScottWe/solidity-1/tutorials/2_getting_started.md

 Each trial terminates if a `require` fails.
 A trial fails if an `assert` fails.
 After a few minutes, all trial will pass, as expected.
 You will see a summary of the tests printed to the console.

+## Conclusion

+In this tutorial we learned how to use SmartACE to analyze smart contracts with assertions.
+We saw how supporting a spectrum of analysis techniques, such as model checking and fuzz testing, can enable different forms of model validation.
+In the next tutorial, we will look closer at model checking in SmartACE.